Archer30/Third-Upgrade-Mod-Reborn/readme.txt

                   *************** Version: v1.6.x ******************
                      ***************** Reborn ******************

-Third Upgrade Mod: Reborn is a branch of TUM official, developped by Archer30 the erm author of TUM.
+Third Upgrade Mod: Reborn is a branch of TUM official, developed by Archer30 the erm author of TUM.
 The main improvement of TUM - Reborn Edition is that it partially resolves the issue of long AI turn and CTDs by rewriting a huge amount of code.
-Balance imporvements and QoL changes are also included.
+Balance improvements and QoL changes are also included.

-Note: TUM - Reborn Edition is currently being actively developped.
+Note: TUM - Reborn Edition is currently being actively developed.
 Please report any issue you found to Archer30 in order to have them fixed in the update release.

 --------------------------------------------------------------------------------------------------